mathieu-benoit/asm-workshop/content/create-cluster/gke-on-gcp.md

     --monitoring=SYSTEM
 ```

-You could wait and check that the GKE cluster has been provisioned properly:
+Wait and check that the GKE cluster has been provisioned properly:
 ```Bash
 kubectl get nodes
 ```